Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 make test_no_s
 ```

-# supported Python versions
+# Supported Python versions

 Developed on 3.10, should also work on earlier versions

-# some thougts for future
+# Some thougts for future

-. refine printed text location on screen(especially for mongo denormalizer)
+. refine printed text in CLI (especially for mongo denormalizer)
 . add/replace some CLI prints with logging (?)
 . add continuation & live sync options (?)
 . test & support replicated/sharded clusters